RobertDeSonier/RoBlog/_posts/WIP.md

  1. Checkout your branch (if not already checkout out) and run: `git checkout your-branch`
  1. Then run: `git rebase other-branch`

-The rebase command accepts a wide range of arguments (eg. you can rebase using a hash `git rebase ba32176196fc9a63383950ccca41cce6a4a7ac0f`).
+The rebase command accepts a wide range of arguments (eg. you can rebase using a hash with `git rebase ba3217...`).

-So go checkout out the [documentation](https://git-scm.com/book/en/v2/Git-Branching-Rebasing) for more advanced rebasing.
+Go checkout out the [documentation](https://git-scm.com/book/en/v2/Git-Branching-Rebasing) if you want to know more about advanced rebasing.

 ### In GitExtensions: